tristanleduc/stereolabs_technical_test_tristan/readme.md

 - training.py is the script used to train the model
 - test.ipynb is a notebook to visualize test results, and to export the trained model to onnx format

-There are three inference scripts in the src directory:
+There are two inference scripts in the src directory:
 - The folder Inference_skyseg_onnx_runtime_cpp contains the code to run the model using onnxruntime and C++
 - A python version of the inference script as used as prototype and is named inference.py